dotnet/dotNext/README.md

 <a href="https://www.nuget.org/packages/dotnext.metaprogramming/4.0.0">DotNext.Metaprogramming 4.0.0</a>
 * Added support of interpolated string expression as described in [this article](https://devblogs.microsoft.com/dotnet/string-interpolation-in-c-10-and-net-6/) using `InterpolationExpression.Create` static method
+* Added support of task pooling to async lambda expressions
 * Migration to C# 10 and .NET 6

 <a href="https://www.nuget.org/packages/dotnext.reflection/4.0.0">DotNext.Reflection 4.0.0</a>